-Adrenaline and Cortisol escalate the stress level by increasing the heart beat and sending blood to muscles and other vital organs of your body.
-Practicing yoga for anxiety and stress helps you remain calm in chaos.
+Adrenaline and Cortisol escalate the stress level by increasing the heartbeat and sending blood to muscles and other vital organs of your body.
+Practicing yoga for anxiety and stress helps you remain calm in the chaos.

-Moreover, rapid breathing, and an increased heart rate upset the digestive system.
-You are more likely to suffer from a heartburn or acid reflux owing to increase in the stomach acid.
+Moreover, rapid breathing and an increased heart rate upset the digestive system.
+You are more likely to suffer from heartburn or acid reflux owing to an increase in stomach acid.
 Stress plays a major role in the way how food moves through the body and leads to constipation and diarrhea.
 Regular practice of yoga for anxiety and stress keeps the digestive system healthy and functioning.

-Under specific conditions stress helps as it stimulates the immune system.
+Under specific conditions, stress helps as it stimulates the immune system.
 The stimulation assists in avoiding infections and healing wounds.
-However, the same hormone also leads to weakening of the immune and defense systems in the body.
-With regular practice of yoga for anxiety and stress you can easily work out stress without much issue.
+However, the same hormone also leads to the weakening of the immune and defense systems in the body.
+With regular practice of yoga for anxiety and stress, you can easily work out stress without much issue.

 Stress hormones make it harder for respiratory and cardiovascular systems to maintain normal functioning.
 Your breathing becomes faster in a rush to distribute oxygen-rich blood to the body.
 In case you suffer from breathing problems as Asthma or Emphysema then stress makes it worse.

 The stress hormones also lead to constriction of blood vessels as it sends more oxygen to the muscles to provide more strength.
 Unfortunately, it increases blood pressure.
 Make sure you inculcate yoga for anxiety and stress in the exercise regimen to live a life free of unnecessary health issues.